-Required for all applications, dated within one (1) year of the application deadline.
-For acquisition/rehabilitation projects, the Phase I Environmental Assessment should address lead-based paint and asbestos.
+Required for all applications, a Phase I dated within one (1) year of the application deadline, and the Environmental Questionnaire found in the Consolidated Application.
+For acquisition/rehabilitation projects, the Phase I Environmental Assessment should address leadbased paint and asbestos.